bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 = x_{2}
 \end{equation}

-Let's pause and think if the numbers in $x_{2}$ make sense for a bit.
+Let's pause for a bit and think if the numbers in $x_{2}$ make sense.
 Representing each 'hop' or time-step as a '->', let's see all the different nodes we can arrive to in two time-steps.

 **Ways we can arrive at A:**
 * A -> A -> A